boschsensortec/COINES/doc/docs/accessing_the_sensor_on_application_board/running_examples_directly_on_the_mcu_of_the_application_board.md

 <figure markdown>

   ![Image: running example on the MCU of the Application Board](working_princpile_run_on_mcu.drawio)
-  <figcaption>Working principle: running example on the MCU of the Application Board</figcaption>
+  <figcaption>Fig. 5: Working principle: running example on the MCU of the Application Board</figcaption>
 </figure>